severin-lemaignan/boxology/README.md

 Main features
 -------------

-- Convenient UI to create nodes for each cognitive processes;
+- Convenient UI to create nodes for each processes;
 - Connect them together;
 - Label them with their main cognitive role;
-- Save/load in a simple JSON format.
+- Save/load in a simple JSON format;
-- Export to SVG and LaTeX (TikZ)
+- Export to PNG, SVG and LaTeX (TikZ).